Thomas J. Donohue: Career

-He worked as an administrator at Fairfield University (1967–69) and as a trustee at Marymount University.
-From 1969 to 1976 he was the US Official Deputy Assistant Postmaster General, where he helped "convert the Post Office from a government department into the quasi-private U.S. Postal Service."
-Back then, he told Newsday, "you could make a deal in the government.
-We went up more times to see old Gale McGee, [D-WY, chairman of the Senate Post Office Committee].
-He went down under some stairway, we had a drink in the middle of the day, and we talked about Wyoming and then they'd all cuss and swear and tell stories and then, the deal gets fixed."
+Donohue worked as an administrator at Fairfield University and as a trustee at Marymount University.
+From 1969 to 1976, he was the US Official Deputy Assistant Postmaster General, where he helped "convert" the Post Office from a government department into the quasi-private U.S. Postal Service.

-"We don't do that anymore," he added.
-"You've got to go through the chairman, but you've got to go through all the plays.
-You don't just do it with lobbyists, you gotta do it from back home.
-In the past, if a couple of party leaders didn't want you to do your deal, you were dead in the water.
-That's not true anymore.
-So, now we can say, `Well, that's great, Mr. Chairman.
-We have great respect for you.
-How about lunch on the 30th and great, that'd be great.
-Meanwhile we're going to go beat the crap out of you.
-And go to all your guys and get their votes.'
-You can roll a chairman now.
-Or other chairmen will help you roll 'em."

-In 1976 he joined the development department of the US Chamber of Commerce under its president, Richard Lesher.
+In 1976, he joined the US Chamber of Commerce development department under its president, Richard Lesher.
 By 1978, his role included running "a grassroots political apparatus" and "relations with the White House and Congress".
-“Donohue was a guy who was there—you could feel him.
-He got the members to get very aggressively behind the president,” said Wayne Valis, a special assistant to President Reagan.

-In 1984 he left to become President and CEO of the American Trucking Association, "quickly turning what was a moribund also-ran into a Washington powerhouse" according to the Washington Monthly.
+In 1984, he left to become President and CEO of the American Trucking Association, "quickly turning what was a moribund also-ran into a Washington powerhouse" according to the Washington Monthly.
 In 1997 he returned to the Chamber as its President.

-Donohue is an Emeritus Hudson Institute Trustee and has served on the board of directors of Qwest (2001-2005), Sunrise Assisted Living Corporation (1995-2013), Union Pacific (1998-2014), and XM (1999-2008).
+Donohue was an Emeritus Hudson Institute Trustee and has served on the board of directors of Qwest, Sunrise Assisted Living Corporation, Union Pacific, and XM.